 The ACNC will not automatically approve the request – we must consider a number of factors before cancelling registration.

-Find out more in our policy statement on choosing revocation and apply using the Form 5A: Application to deregister charity [PDF 255KB]
+Find out more in our policy statement on choosing revocation.
+To request a voluntary revocation, log into the ACNC Charity Portal and follow the links to the form: Application to deregister charity.